jruydemir/recipes/dumplings/spam_musubi.md

 ##### Assembly
 1. Place a sheet of plastic wrap on the counter.
-2. Add about 1/3 cup Sushi Rice to the middle of the platic wrap.
+2. Add about 1/3 cup Sushi Rice to the middle of the plastic wrap.
 Press into roughly the shape of the SPAM can.
 Layer with egg (optional), and spam.
 3. Wrap the plastic wrap around the rice and spam.
 Then place into the spam can press down on the bottom of the can to form the shape.
 4. Unwrap the musubi and wrap the nori around the outside (shiny side out).